itaysnir/itaysnir.github.io/_posts/2025-1-24-pwnable-tw-deathnote.md

 LOAD:080482D8 byte_80482D8    db 0                    ; DATA XREF: LOAD:080481E8↑o
 ```

 3. The menu option is read via `read_int`.
-It ontains a vuln, as the buffer the number is read into isn't initialized.
+It contains a vuln, as the buffer the number is read into isn't initialized.
 This means that `atoi` may return a value, partially based on uninitiallized bytes - potentailly leaking information.
 However, since we don't receive the return value (simply `Invalid choice` is being printed), it cannot serve as an information disclosure.
 Still, we may store there interesting buffers that would get parsed properly, such as `atoi("1;/bin/sh\x00")`.

 4. `add_note` - Reads an `int index` (up to `10` notes), and `name` string, eventually storing a copy of the `name` string into the notes array within the `.bss`.
 There are many suspicious notes (ba-doom-pst) within this function.